Menu Toggle Software

 • Option 1: Timeclock + PAR Sensor-Based Control

-Combines a scheduling device with on/off or dimming control in response to real-time Photosynthetically Active Radiation (PAR) levels.
+Combines a scheduling device with dimming control in response to instantaneous Photosynthetic Photon Flux Density (PPFD) levels.

 • Option 2: Daily Light Integral (DLI) Control

-Automatically adjusts supplemental lighting based on cumulative Photosynthetic Photon Flux Density (PPFD) measured over the daily photoperiod to meet—but not exceed—a user-defined DLI target.
+Automatically adjusts supplemental lighting based on cumulative PPFD measured over the daily photoperiod to meet, but not exceed, a user-defined DLI target.

 The proposed code change would apply to both new construction and alterations of greenhouse facilities.
-It is not climate-zone dependent, and no compliance software updates are anticipated.
-However, to ensure the proper functionality of the required controls, an acceptance test protocol for use by field technicians at the time of installation may be considered.
+The requirement would not be climate-zone dependent, and no compliance software updates would be anticipated.
+However, an acceptance test protocol for use by field technicians at the time of installation is proposed to ensure the proper functionality of the required controls.
+For this proposal, field technicians are generally the controls installer or an equivalent role and are not required to be certified acceptance technicians.

 The proposed code change would also clarify requirements for indoor grow facility lighting controls.
-The current code requirements for control strategies can be interpreted to imply that a simple time switch is sufficient and that astronomical time switches are appropriate for indoor growing.
-This code language clean-up would specify that automatic scheduling devices capable of dimming the horticulture lighting and turning it on/off are required for indoor grow facilities.
+Because of a lack of clarity, stakeholders may erroneously interpret the current code requirements for control strategies to imply that a simple time switch is sufficient and that astronomical time switches are appropriate for indoor growing.
+The code language clean-up proposed in this report would explicitly specify that automatic scheduling devices capable of dimming the horticulture lighting and turning it on and off are required for indoor grow facilities.

-In addition, the proposed code change would move the indoor grow facility electrical power distribution systems requirement – currently in the broader Controlled Environment Horticulture (CEH) section – into the CEH Lighting Controls section and explicitly include greenhouse lighting under the same 40 kW threshold.
+In addition, the proposed code change would move the indoor grow facility electrical power distribution systems requirement that is currently in the broader CEH section to instead be in the CEH Lighting Controls section and explicitly include greenhouse lighting under the same 40-kW threshold.

 Provide Feedback